Charles Leclerc: Early life

 Charles Marc Hervé Perceval Leclerc was born on 16 October 1997 in Monte Carlo, Monaco.
-His father, Hervé Leclerc, was a racing driver who competed in Formula Three in the 1980s and 1990s, whilst his mother, Pascale Leclerc, is a former hairdresser who operated a hair salon in Fontvieille.
-His paternal step-grandfather founded the Novares Group, a French manufacturing company; he helped cover miscellaneous costs throughout his karting career, but not the racing itself.
+His father, Hervé Leclerc, was a racing driver who competed in Formula Three in the 1980s, whilst his mother, Pascale, is a former hairdresser who operated a hair salon in Fontvieille.
+His paternal step-grandfather founded the Novares Group, a French manufacturing company; he helped cover miscellaneous costs throughout Leclerc's karting career, but not the racing itself.
 Leclerc studied at the Lycée Albert Premier in Monaco-Ville.

 Hervé died after a long illness, aged 54, four days before Leclerc won the feature race at the 2017 Baku Formula 2 round.
 Prior to his death, Leclerc lied to his father that he had signed a Formula One contract for the season; he signed with Sauber later that year.
-His older maternal half-brother, Lorenzo Tolotta-Leclerc, was best friends with Jules Bianchi, who was Leclerc's godfather until his death in 2015 and his mechanic in kart racing.
+His older maternal half-brother, Lorenzo Tolotta-Leclerc, was best friends with Jules Bianchi—Leclerc's godfather until his death in 2015 and his mechanic in kart racing.
 His younger brother, Arthur, is also a racing driver who has competed in open-wheel and sportscar racing, winning the Formula Regional Asian Championship in 2022.